Daniel-Garrido/Daniel-Garrido/README.md

 Hello👋, my name is Daniel 👨‍🎓 and I am currently a computer systems engineering student at the Mérida Institute of Technology.
 At the moment I am in the 5th semester of my career.
 I am currently focusing on the area of ​​programming, especially in the area of ​​web development.

-In my free time I dedicate myself to studying programming :computer:, exercising and I am also a content creator on various social networks, disseminating engineering and programming topics.

 ## Skills

 ## Social Media